Jearde/google-api-work-hours/README.md

 ## What does not work
 - [ ] Using a Service Account
 - [ ] Using a Service Account in Docker container
+- [ ] Description of events in lists